tigera/docs/calico-enterprise/threat/security-anomalies.mdx

 in the connections to an authorization service in the morning, then a big data transmission when the database starts a backup operation.

-For a list of security anomalies that are enabled by default, see [Anomaly detection reference]({{site.baseurl}}/reference/anomaly-detection/all-jobs-envars#security-anomaly-detectors).
+For a list of anomalies that are enabled by default, see [Anomaly detection reference]({{site.baseurl}}/reference/anomaly-detection/all-jobs-envars).

 ### FAQ

 **Do I need to configure anomaly values?**

->Anomalies are preconfigured with reasonable defaults that are optimized for performance and appropriate frequency and severity.
+>Anomalies are preconfigured with reasonable defaults that are optimized for frequency and severity.
 You should not need to change the values unless you are getting too many alerts.

 **Will alerts be unusually high until the engine learns to distinguish normal from anomalous behavior?**